AdaGold/betsy/README.md

 - Rating must be an integer
 - Rating must be between 1 and 5

-## Process
+## Process Requirements

-We expect you to follow the agile process we've learned about in class as you work on this project.
+We expect you to follow this modified Agile process as you work on this project:

 ### Team Leaders

 Each team will have team leaders who are responsible for keeping track of each team member's contributions.
-Rotate leader roles at the beginning of the second week; every team member should be in at least one leader role during the project.
+Rotate leader roles at the beginning of the second week; every team member will be in at least one leader role during the project.

-- **Stand Up Leader**
+#### Stand Up Leader

+The stand up leader has the following responsibilities:

+- Determine the daily time for team standup.
+Once a time is decided, confirm with the PM that this time will work for them
-  - Notifies team members about meeting schedule and ensures that everyone is present and ready
+- Notify team members about meeting schedule and ensures that everyone is present and ready
-  - Takes notes about each person's daily report in Stand Up
+- Take notes about each person's update reported during stand up
-  - Keeps the meeting moving
+- Keep the meeting moving

-- **Task Leader**
+#### Task Leader

+The task leader has the following responsibilities:

-  - Leads discussion on task assignment and prioritization
+- Leads discussion on task assignment, prioritization, and organization
 - Decide if a task should be completed alone or in a pair
 - Assign tasks based on...
   - Individual comfort
   - Desire
   - Ability
-  - Ensures the Kanban board stays up to date

 ### Stand Up Meetings

-The Stand Up Leader should determine the daily time for your stand up meeting with the team.
-Once you come up with a time, confirm with your PM that this time will work for them.
+Make sure they're scheduled and they happen.
+The ideal stand up meeting is short and it's an important way to start the day on the right page.
+It's also the best chance to get the team together and ask for help.

+### Kanban Board

+Everyone is responsible for keeping the Kanban board accurate _at all times_.

+This means the following:
+- When you pick up a task, move the task from the "To do" column to "Doing"
+- When you finish a task, move the task from the "Doing" column to "Done"
+- When you stop work on a task, move the task from "Doing" back to "To do"
+- When a task changes in nature, update the task's name and description and any relevant labels

+_Do not_ leave the responsibility of the Kanban board to just one or two people. _Stay accountable to your team and the work you are doing._

 At the end of each day, your team's assigned Project Manager will review the Trello board to ensure it captures the updates that your team has made throughout the day.